Pensions, Financial Security and Social Protection

 While several governments in the last century developed social security programs and services for their elder citizen, in most countries – independently from the level of development of their economy – that is not always the case, leaving to the single individual the responsibility of building the necessary “nest egg” for his/her future financial needs.

 The world is changing at a new speed.
 We can recognize mega trends such as digitalisation, globalisation, population growth and climate change.
 Countries, cities, communities are change at a dramatic phase.
 Jobs are changing as well, with more and more emphasis on non-standard employments.
 As a result, the provision of adequate and sustainable social protection mechanism over the longer terms must adapt, stay relevant and be sustainable.
-Now more than ever it is important to understand the features of better pension systems.
+Now more than ever it is important for all citizens in developing and developed countries, to achieve financial literacy and understand the features of better pension systems.

 With this article, I will show you where we stand in terms of the distribution of pensions (retirement plans), as a key pillar of social protection mechanisms.
 In doing this, I will highlight any major trend among pension systems of both developed and emerging markets.